scala/scala-lang/blog/_posts/2017-12-04-multilingual-chatrooms.md

 suggest a new channel.

-We do not anticipate English losing its primacy as the common language of the Scala community any time soon, but we see it as an important entry-point for non-English speakers to start their journeys with Scala, without the distraction of having to learn a new natural language at the same time.
+We do not anticipate English losing its primacy as the common language of the Scala community any time soon, but we see this as an important entry-point for non-English speakers to start their journeys with Scala, without the distraction of having to learn a new natural language at the same time.
+Lowering the barriers to entry—whether they be linguistic, social or cultural—is important, and we want to do everything we can to make it easier for people to feel like they are "a part of the group", and encourage more participation!